JayScriptCina/Team1Capstone/README.md

 The system replaces manual, inconsistent case handling processes with a structured, automated workflow.

 The **Case** object serves as the system of record.
-All lifecycle events, routing decisions, SLAs, provider enrichment, approvals, and audit history are anchored to the Case object.
+All lifecycle events, routing decisions, SLAs, provider enrichment, approvals, and audit history are anchored to the Case object via Case Activity Object.

 ---